kkhuong/advantage-gambling/README.md

 * practicing hole carding strategies.... so you won't make a mistake when there is money on the table
 * calculating house edge... to check that the program has no bug
 * calculating player edge... to see if the games are profitable for you
-* mathematicians and researchers hoping to improve the field or their own game.
+* mathematicians and researchers hoping to contribute to the field or their own game.